-Kent Hospital’s ACE unit is just one specialized program in Care New England’s comprehensive Older Adults Program, meant to diagnose, treat, and manage many of the specific issues that are impacting the health and quality of life for our community’s aging population.
+Kent Hospital’s ACE unit is just one specialized program in Care New England’s Healthy Aging and Serious Illness service line, meant to diagnose, treat, and manage many of the specific issues that are impacting the health and quality of life for our community’s aging population.

 While no one wants to be in the hospital, our unit is best equipped to meet each patient’s unique needs.
 We have structured our program here to ensure that patients have access to a broad interdisciplinary team including hospitalists, social workers, pharmacists, occupational and physical therapists, nurses, and geriatric medicine specialists (physicians or clinicians who specialize in the care of older adults).